anthonyburrow/NumericalMethods/hw1/README.md

 be entered (separated by spaces, from highest to lowest order).
 This file is read during runtime, so you don't have to recompile when changing equations.

-From the root directory, run the executable with `./bin/myquadratic.exe`.
+From the *root* directory, run the executable with `./bin/myquadratic`.

-In Windows, you must run this from the root directory, because relative paths are difficult in C++ for some reason, and I believe this is a compiler/OS issue.
+Unfortunately the executable can't be run from anywhere, because of reading the "./configs/params" file.
+This is because the compilers don't seem to like `<filesystem>`, so I can't get an absolute path, and C++ doesn't use relative paths from the executable, but rather where the executable is run.

 ## Elements